-If you’re unfamiliar with the neuroscience behind the illusion of free will, YouTube [Sam Harris on Free Will].
-He does a good job of addressing the idea of free will, and points out enough compelling evidence that proves that free will is an illusion.
+If you’re unfamiliar with the neuroscience behind the illusion of free will, YouTube [Sam Harris on “Free Will”].
+He does a good job of addressing the idea of free will, and points out enough compelling evidence to prove that free will is an illusion.
 Next, please YouTube [Sam Harris on His Debate with Daniel Dennett on Free Will] and listen to this brief 6-minute interview where he mentions Dan Dennett’s belief that free will is compatible with a completely deterministic universe (1).

 The nitty gritty

 Everything we notice in life results from an extremely long chain of underlying forces playing out through internal genetics and external circumstances.
 Observing life from this standpoint is what I called a symptoms point-of-view.
 Scientists follow this observational path in their quest to understand nature.
 Sam Harris does a decent objective job of this when discussing free will, but loses that impartiality when he speaks on religion and spirituality.
 For this, YouTube [Waking Up: A Guide to Spirituality without Religion].
 This video is long and predictable, but skipping ahead here and there will give you the gist.
 Ironically, like Dan Dennett, his view is naively imbued with the ubiquitous instinct-based sense of what I call implied free will.

 So, why would a neuroscientist who disproves free will on one hand, exemplify the epitome of implied free will when it comes to religion?
 Need and fear, naturally!
 When those emotions arise, our perceptions follow their lead.
 This shuts down our ability to pursue an impartial Symptoms Point Of View (p.141).
 Need (or fear) determine the ostensible reality we see.
 Passion and impartiality are truly like oil and water.